jmadinlab/traits/README.md

 # Mission

-> Big data need to be organised.
+> To be useful, big data need to be organised in a big way.

 - Advance coral reef science through the gathering and dissemination of data resources
 - Provide an open access portal providing unrestricted interactive and automated access to information about corals